harrisbrionnat/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once an end user submits a ticket, the appropriate agent will be able to respond to that ticket.
 For our agent, Timmy Jones, to work the ticket from Peter Jones.
 He must login to his OsTicket account using this URL: http://localhost/osTicket/scp/login.php.
 Once he is logged in, he will be able to immediately see his open tickets, including the one from Peter Jones.
+When Timmy clicks on Peter's ticket he would be able to do things like, modify the priority level, transfer to a different department, change to SLA Plan or Due Date, etc. If Timmy wishes to post notes regarding the ticket that he does not want the end user to see, if can post it under the ta 'Internal Notes'.
+He can also provide additional notes to Timmy under the tab Post Reply.
 </p>
 <br />